NicolaGernone/sorting-hat-HP/README.md

 The application uses **Docker** for ease of deployment.
 It leverages **Vue.js** to provide a dynamic, interactive interface with smooth animations and transitions.
 The production build is served using **Nginx** for high performance and scalability.

-If you're looking to extend or customize the app, the current architecture allows for easy integration of new features or additional questions.
+If you're looking to extend or customize the app, the current architecture allows for easy integration of new features.

-Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

 ### Final Notes

 - This setup allows for **local development** with `npm` and **production deployment** with **Docker**.
 - The **`Makefile`** simplifies running the necessary Docker and npm commands, making it easy to manage the app.
-- The **`README.md`** provides clear instructions for running the app, both locally and in a Docker environment.